kubeflow/website/content/en/docs/components/model-registry/getting-started.md

 ### Using Model Registry Custom Storage Initializer

-The Model Registry Custom Storage Initializer (CSI) is a custom implementation of the KServe Storage Initializer that allows you to use Model Registry metadata to download and deploy models.
+The Model Registry Custom Storage Initializer (CSI) is a custom implementation of the KServe Storage Initializer that allows you to use Model Registry metadata to download and deploy models (see [Installation instructions](installation.md)).
 You can create an InferenceService that references the model and version in the Model Registry:

 ```python
 from kubernetes import client